Cotton fibre terms

 Fineness and maturity

-Micronair is the measure of fibre’s linear density i.e. weight per unit length of fibres.
+Micronair is the measure of fiber’s linear density i.e. weight per unit length of fibers is called fineness of fiber.
 (Also called microgram per inch).
-It is also expressed as milli-tex.
+It is also expressed as tex, dtex, or milli-tex.
+Finer fiber gives more surface-to-weight ratio and are more flexible in terms of fabric drape and feel compared with thick fibers

-Basically, the degree of secondary wall development of cotton fibre has termed the maturity of cotton.
-Hence, a cotton fibre with 50~80% secondary wall developed is considered as mature, 30~40% immature and below 25% dead cotton.
+The degree of secondary wall development of cotton fiber is termed the maturity of cotton.
+Hence, a cotton fiber with 50~80% secondary wall developed is considered as mature, 30~40% immature and below 25% dead cotton.
 Thus the ratio between mature and dead cotton is called the maturity ratio.
 Thus technically

 Fibre with more than 0.5 circularity/ fibre with 0.25 circularity

-Also, the maturity and fineness of cotton are very important for yarn spinnability, the strength of the fabric and dying.
-Fibres with lesser micronair value are usually unripened with lesser maturity and result in poor strength, more hairy yarn, neps formation poor quality yarn, Also immature fibre cause varying yarn dyeability and white spots
+Also, the maturity and fineness of cotton are very important for yarn spinnability, the strength of the fabric, and dying.
+Fibers with lesser micronair value are usually unripened with lesser maturity and result in poor strength, more hairy yarn, neps formation poor quality yarn, Also immature fiber causes varying yarn dyeability and white spots

-Similarly, course fibres are not suitable for the fine count due to the lesser number of fibres in the yarn cross-section.
+Similarly, course fibers are not suitable for the fine count due to the lesser number of fibers in the yarn cross-section.
 Also, the normally good range is 4.0~4.8 mice and 0.9 ~0.95 maturity

 Immature fibre content ( IFC percentage)